-- (g) personal safety - 3.3 Changing the number of mainsheet purchases. - 4.
+- (g) personal safety - 3.3 Decreasing the number of mainsheet purchases. - 3.4 Fixing a spinnaker sheet catcher at the bow, providing that it does not extend the length of the boat more than 100 mm and does not require any repair after removal. - 3.5 It will be permissible to clean the bottom of the boats daily, with a provided sponge only.
+No wet sanding will be allowed.
+No underwater breathing apparatus may be used. - 4.
 MANDATORY ITEMS and ACTIONS the following are mandatory: - 4.1 The completion of a written damage report before leaving a boat and submitting it to the race committee, even if no damage or loss is recorded.
 Reports shall include any evidence of matters which could cause damage or disadvantage to the boat in future matches.
-When boat swaps are carried out on the water, the report should be made verbally to the race committee as soon as possible. - 4.2 [DMG] At the end of each sailing day: - (a) folding, bagging and placement of the sails as directed - (b) leaving the boat in the same state of cleanliness as when first boarded that day - (c) releasing backstay tension - 4.3 [DMG] At the end of the final day for a particular boat, cleaning the boat (cabin and decks), removing all trash and removing all tape and marks. - 4.4 Any request to alter, in any way, the equipment on a boat shall be in writing and worded to permit a yes/no answer. - 4.5 Complying with any regulations, including speed restrictions and navigation marks, while leaving or returning to the berth or mooring.
+When boat swaps are carried out on the water, the report should be made verbally to the race committee as soon as possible. - 4.2 [DMG] At the end of each sailing day: - (a) folding, bagging and placement of the sails as directed - (b) leaving the boat in the same state of cleanliness as when first boarded that day - (c) insuring that all gear and rigging are on their boat for the next days sailing - 4.3 [DMG] At the end of the final day for a particular boat, cleaning the boat (cabin and decks), removing all trash and removing all tape and marks. - 4.4 [DMG] Any request to alter, in any way, the equipment on a boat shall be in writing and worded to permit a yes/no answer. - 4.5 Complying with any regulations, including speed restrictions and navigation marks, while leaving or returning to the berth or mooring.